List of Homeland characters: Dana Brody

 Played by Morgan Saylor, Dana Brody is the daughter of Nicholas and Jessica and older sister to Chris.
 Intelligent and strong-minded, Dana is the member of the family with whom Brody feels most comfortable after his return home.
 She is the only one to whom Brody freely admits his conversion to the Muslim faith.
 Dana exhibits some resentment towards her mother for having had an affair with Mike.
-When Brody is about to detonate his suicide vest at the State Department, Carrie convinces Dana to call him and "talk him down", which convinces Brody to not go through with the attack, though Dana is left not having any clue what Brody was planning to do.
+When Brody is about to detonate his suicide vest at the State Department, Carrie convinces Dana to call him and "talk him down", which convinces Brody not to go through with the attack, though Dana is left not having any clue what Brody was planning to do.

 While she is on a date with her boyfriend Finn Walden, Finn is driving recklessly, fatally strikes a pedestrian, then drives away.
 Dana is overcome with guilt.
 Her relationship with her father deteriorates when she wants to report the accident to the police, but her father doesn't allow it (his hand is forced by the CIA), much to her disillusionment.

 When she watches the news showing that her father was turned in Afghanistan, Dana attempts suicide and is eventually placed in a psychiatric hospital, where she meets Leo Carras.
 The two begin a relationship and eventually run off together until Dana learns that Leo was possibly involved in the death of his own brother, which Leo told her was a suicide.
-After this, Dana changes her last name to disassociate herself from her father and moves out of the house.
+After this, Dana changes her last name to dissociate herself from her father and moves out of the house.
 Psychologically ruined and disillusioned, she ends up cleaning motel rooms, seeing Brody one final time before he goes to Iran.
 Her father tries to reconnect with her, but Dana rejects him and claims to never want to see him again.